kekkpel/Editor/README.md

 the new version is going to coming soon: it will have the autocomplete

-some little commands of python (like print, if,else...)
+some little python commands(like print, if,else...)